Bawnorton/BetterTrims/README.md

 - Redstone: +10% Movement speed per piece.
 - Copper: +0.05 Swim velocity per piece (does not stack with depth strider or dolphins grace).
 - Gold: Piglins will not attack you.
+- Emerald: +5% Discount on trades with villagers per piece.
 - Diamond: +5% Damage reduction per piece.
 - Lapis: Increases enchantability of the piece to 30.
 (Diamond is 10, Gold is 25)
 - Amethyst: 6.25% chance per piece per second to reduce the duration of a negative potion effect by 1 second, or increase the duration of a positive potion effect by 1 second.